modxorg/Docs/en/extending-modx/transport-packages/dependencies.md

 ));
 ```

 You can add more packages to the list by simply adding additional elements to that array.
-You can also add checks for "modx" and "php" to require a specific version of MODX or PHP.
+You can also add checks for `modx` and `php` to require a specific version of MODX or PHP.

 Keep in mind that these package dependencies only work in MODX 2.4 and up.
-If you intend to support older versions, you might want to add an additional check in a resolver, or add instructions to your documentation.
+If you intend to support older versions, you might want to add an additional check in a [Resolver](getting-started/glossary#resolver-from-transport-package), or add instructions to your documentation.

 There are different ways of specifying the version numbers that each carry different meaning.
 You can also add multiple constraints by separating them with a comma.